 That game was played in a torrential downpour in the Orange Bowl.
 In the mud “the Killer B’s” shut out Richard Todd, Freeman McNeil and the high powered Jets offense 14-0.
 A.J.
 Duhe had a career game with an AFC Championship record 3 interceptions, returning the last for the decisive touchdown.

 Although the Dolphins offense started off well in the Super Bowl, they were wasting a good performance by the “Killer B’s”.
-It took the famous Riggins 43 yd touchdown run with 10 minutes left in the game to take a 20-17 lead.
+It took the famous Riggins 43 yd touchdown run with 10 minutes left in the game to relinquish the lead 20-17.
 They also came within inches of a deflected Kim Bokamper interception for a touchdown that would have strategically put the Dolphins in position to win the game minutes before.

 The Redskins possessed the football for nearly 20 minutes in the second half.
 Woodley only completed 1 pass in the second half.
 Maybe Shula felt they didn’t have enough time with the football to turn it over to Don Strock.
 Hindsight is 20/20 but wasn’t the reason Coach Shula replaced Woodley back in the San Diego game based on his ability to throw the ball and get hot in a hurry?
 I’m still puzzled by Shula not making the switch.